Dates and Deadlines

 All dental school prerequisite science courses must include labs.
 This does not apply to elective science courses.

 Advanced Placement (AP) courses are not accepted as course requirements.
 However, if basic level chemistry, biology or physics courses requirements are met with AP credit, students may take the specific number of credit hours in each area from upper level science courses (preferably at a 4-year university).
+Of note: English AP credit coursework can be satisfied by enrolling in 6 hours of upper level Literature, Advanced Composition or Intensive writing classes.
+UIC and GPPA students should check with their advisors to ensure graduation requirements are satisfied.

 ALL required prerequisite courses taken must be a grade of “C” or better